-By now, most people have realized their 2015 resolutions are in serious danger of falling to the wayside.
+By now, most people have realized their 2015 resolutions are in danger of falling to the wayside.
 You are not alone.
 On average, only 8% of New Year’s resolutionists are successful in reaching their proclaimed goals.
-But, with resolve and a little encouragement, you may count yourself among the determined 8% at year’s end.
+But, with resolve and a little encouragement, you may count yourself among the determined 8% who stay on track.

 Here are seven tips to help get your writing resolutions back on the road to success.

 You say you want to lose weight, quit smoking,

 #2 Consider the why-

 This is the flip side of your whys.
 As Noah St. Joan explains in his book, The Secret Code of Success, everything you do is caused by your why-tos weighed against your why-not-tos.
 Your brain is like an infinite weighing machine: It’s always comparing your perceived benefits (why-tos) against the perceived cost (why-not-tos).

 Whenever you’re considering an activity—like edit your novel, answering emails, writing press releases, or reading this article—your brain is going, “Why should I do this?
 How will it benefit me?
 What’s it going to cost me?
 I’d rather be watching TV.”
 Because our brains are always negotiating with us, our why must be a greater motivator than the alternative.